CodeOtter/bulkhead-docs/docs/quickstart.md

 ## Dependency Injection
 _(Experimental)_

-Dependency Injection provides developers with a way to override internal functionality of a service without having to modify the code of that service.
+By using [intravenous](https://github.com/RoyJacobs/intravenous), Bulkhead now has dependency injection.
+Dependency injection provides developers with a way to override internal functionality of a service without having to modify the code of that service.
 For example, assuming you had a package called ``mailerPlugin`` and the main service performed mailing, it would look like this:

 ```javascript
 var Mailer = require('mailerPlugin');